runnerty/runnerty/docs/chains.md

 >Note the usage of the *global value :CHAIN_ID* on the previous example.
 This value will be replaced with the chain's *id*.
 Know more about global values [here](config.md)

-(List of avaliable officialy notificators coming out soon).
+(List of avaliable officialy notifiers coming out soon).

-Learn more about notificators and how to configure them [here](notificators.md).
+Learn more about notifiers and how to configure them [here](notifiers.md).

 ### Processes